sirine90/Scan2Mesh/README.md

 ## Usage

 - Download ShapeNet dataset and store it in **data** folder
-- Reduce the meshes in ShapeNet to at most 100 vertices using the notebook **data/Generation Notebook.ipynb**
+- Reduce the meshes in ShapeNet to at most 100 vertices using the notebook **data/generation.py**
 - Train the vertix prediction model using the following command:
   ```
   python train_vertix.py --config=configs/vertix_train.json